-- Threat of wildfire.
-Sedona is designated an At Risk Community for wildfire by the Arizona Department of Forestry and Fire Management. - Concerns about limited emergency evacuation routes. - Environmental impacts from recreation such as off-trail use, parking overflow, and OHVs. - OHV noise and traffic through neighborhoods. - Permanent alteration of the landscape due to construction that prioritizes cost over environmental protection. - Aging water and wastewater infrastructure. - The rapid spread of the highly invasive Tree of Heaven (Ailanthus altissima). - Changing climate patterns, such as higher temperatures, more intense storms, and drought (International Panel on Climate Change 2023 Report).
+- Threat of wildfire: Sedona is designated an At Risk Community for wildfire by the Arizona Department of Forestry and Fire Management - Concerns about limited emergency evacuation routes - Environmental impacts from recreation such as off-trail use, parking overflow, and OHVs - OHV noise and traffic through neighborhoods - Permanent alteration of the landscape due to construction that prioritizes cost over environmental protection - Aging water and wastewater infrastructure - The spread of invasive plants, such as the Tree of Heaven (Ailanthus altissima) - Changing climate patterns, such as higher temperatures, more intense storms, and drought (International Panel on Climate Change 2023 Report)

-- 2017.
-Wastewater Master Plan updated - 2019.
-Created City Sustainability Program, with 3 full-time employees as of 2023 - 2020.
-Municipal Sustainability Plan completed.
-(2013 Community Plan Action Item E.7) - 2021.
-Climate Action Plan completed (2013 Community Plan Action Item E.7) - Adopted the International Energy Conservation Code (IECC).
-(2013 Community Plan Action Item E.5) - 2023.
-Evacuation and Re-entry Plan added to the Emergency Operations Plan
+- 2017: Wastewater Master Plan updated - 2019: Created City Sustainability Program, with 3 full-time employees as of 2023 - 2020: Municipal Sustainability Plan completed.
+(2013 Community Plan Action Item E.7) - 2021: Climate Action Plan completed (2013 Community Plan Action Item E.7) - Adopted the International Energy Conservation Code (IECC).
+(2013 Community Plan Action Item E.5) - 2023: Evacuation and Re-entry Plan added to the Emergency Operations Plan

-OPEN SPACE
+OPEN SPACE & Natural Resources